 So, if your vet can’t help when it comes to low-cost vet care, try the following organizations for medical services:

-FCNMHP provides pet owners on a budget with an extensive and easy to access database of affordable vet care offices.
+FCNMHP provides people on a budget with an extensive and easy-to-access database of affordable vet care offices.
 Over the years, the organization has helped thousands of pet owners in America struggling financially in locating affordable vet care in their local area.

 The organization offers free, low-cost and discounted vet services for neutering, spaying, microchipping, diagnostic testing, dental cleanings, flea and heartworm prevention and treatment, parasite controls and other essential pet healthcare services at a fraction of the cost.